 C: Duties & Responsibilities of the website manager and assistant website manager:

 a.
 Makes website changes requested by the advisory board or the National Coordinator.
-Changes may include, but are not limited to adding additional or updated links, updating the identity of committee members and/or state SCs or ASCs and and formatting and posting of committee minutes.
+Changes may include, but are not limited to adding additional or updated links, updating the identity of committee members and/or state SCs or ASCs and formatting and posting of committee minutes.

 b.
 Finding and correcting broken or erroneous links by running a link checker monthly.